-• There were challenges in the implementation of quantitative outcome tracking due to the following reasons: several peers were hesitant to complete the questionnaire or to contact others to complete it; some peers dropped out or did not want to participate in the program; and the tool being used was being administered too frequently (weekly) making it very difficult to manage the data and monitor outcomes.
-The County has provided technical assistance and encouraged the program to use the outcome tool quarterly and have provided a data tracking tool to capture outcomes.
+• There were challenges in the implementation of quantitative outcome tracking for the following reasons: several peers were hesitant to complete the questionnaire or to contact others to complete it; some peers dropped out or did not want to participate in the program; and the tool being used was being administered too frequently (weekly) making it very difficult to manage the data and monitor outcomes.
+The County has provided technical assistance, has encouraged the program to use the outcome tool quarterly, and has provided a data tracking tool to capture outcomes.

-During FY 17/18, with an increase in funding from the County, Circle of Friends was able to launch a satellite site in Vacaville starting July 2017at a local church 2 days per week; Wednesdays and Thursdays.
-This has been very successful as some consumers from Vacaville were being bused down to the Fairfield site.
-Additionally, consumers accessing medication services through the County Vacaville adult psychiatry clinic have been referred to Circle of Friends and have successfully engaged in the programming offered through the satellite site.
+Due to increased funding from the County in FY17/18, Circle of Friends launched a satellite site at a local church in Vacaville in July 2017.
+The site is open every Wednesday and Thursday.
+This has successfully met the needs of local consumers who, prior to the Vacaville site opening, were frequently being transported by bus to the Fairfield site.
+Additionally, consumers accessing medication services through the County Vacaville Adult Psychiatry Clinic have been referred to Circle of Friends and have successfully engaged in the programming offered through the satellite site.